Presentations and Papers

-Prior to teaching, Professor Hernandez practiced law in the areas of products liability litigation at McGuire Woods and environmental litigation at McSweeney, Burtch & Crump, both law firms in Richmond Va.
+Prior to teaching, Dean Hernandez practiced law in the areas of products liability litigation at McGuire Woods and environmental litigation at McSweeney, Burtch & Crump, both law firms in Richmond Va.
 He has served as a consultant for attorneys litigating cases in state and federal court, including before the United States Supreme Court.

-Professor Hernandez's scholarship focuses on property law, race and the law, law and religion, law and public policy, and appellate advocacy.
+Dean Hernandez's scholarship focuses on property law, race and the law, law and religion, law and public policy, and appellate advocacy.
 He is the author of the book, Unlocking Estates in Land and Future Interests, and co-author of Virginia Practice Series: Real Estate Closings with Professor Wade Berryhill of the University or Richmond School of Law.

 Appellate Advocacy, International Human Rights, Property, Race & the Law

 Unlocking Estates in Land and Future Interests (West Academic Publishing)

 Virginia Practice Series: Real Estate Closings (West ed.) (co-author with W. Wade Berryhill).

 Practice and Feedback in the Property (and on the Golf) Course, Teaching the Law School Curriculum 340-42 (Carolina Acad.
 Press 2004).

 Annual Survey of Virginia Law: Property Law, 35 U. Rich.
 L. Rev. 777 (2001).

 Lessons Learned from Teaching a Seminar on Race & the Law, 9:2 Educ. & Prac.
 5 (Spring 2001).

 Annual Survey of Virginia Law: Property Law, 34 U. Rich.
 L. Rev. 981 (2000).